 Ohio Gov. Kasich plans State of the State speech in Sandusky

-By JULIE CARR SMYTH, AP Statehouse Correspondent COLUMBUS, Ohio - Ohio Gov. John Kasich will deliver his annual State of the State speech in the lakeshore city of Sandusky.
 Kasich announced plans Monday to give the address on April 4 at the Sandusky State Theatre, about 120 miles north of Columbus.
+The proposal requires legislative approval.

 Add your comments below